European Christmas Markets

 snapshot

-• The tour starts at 2.00pm on Tuesday 8th December, at Zurich Airport.
+• The tour starts at 2.00pm on Tuesday 8th December, at Zurich Airport, followed by a group coach transfer to Bern.

 • Grade Two.
 This tour is designed for people who lead active lives.